Actipro/WPF-Controls/Documentation/topics/views/panels/multicolumnpanel.md

 Gets or sets whether columns without any items can be removed, with remaining columns filling in, thereby maximizing use of available width.
 The default value is `false`.

 When using multiple [MultiColumnPanel](xref:@ActiproUIRoot.Controls.Views.MultiColumnPanel) instances in a stack where columns should always be aligned, leave this property its default of `false`.
-Alternatively when wanting to maximize use of available width, set this property to `true`.
+Alternatively, when wanting to maximize use of available width, set this property to `true`.

 </td>
 </tr>